 Borrower shall not alter, terminate or relinquish or suffer or permit the alteration, termination or relinquishment of any Permits and Approvals without the prior written approval of HUD.
 In the event that any such alteration, termination or relinquishment is proposed, upon learning of such proposed alteration, termination or relinquishment, Borrower shall advise HUD and Lender promptly.

-Except as otherwise provided below or in Program Obligations, Borrower shall deliver within two (2) Business Days after Borrower’s receipt thereof, to HUD and Lender copies of any and all notices, reports, surveys and other correspondence (regardless of form) received by Borrower from any Governmental Authority that includes any statement, finding or assertion that (i) Borrower, [or the Project] is or may be in violation of (or default under) any of the Permits and Approvals or any governmental requirements applicable thereto, (ii) any of the Permits and Approvals are to be terminated, limited in any way, or not renewed, (iii) any civil money penalty relating to the Project is being imposed with respect to the Hospital, or (iv) Borrower, [or the Project] is subject to any governmental investigation or inquiry involving fraud.
+Except as otherwise provided below or in Program Obligations, Borrower shall deliver within two (2) Business Days after Borrower’s receipt thereof, to HUD and Lender copies of any and all notices, reports, surveys and other correspondence (regardless of form) received by Borrower from any Governmental Authority that includes any statement, finding or assertion that (i) Borroweror the Project, is or may be in violation of (or default under) any of the Permits and Approvals or any governmental requirements applicable thereto, (ii) any of the Permits and Approvals are to be terminated, limited in any way, or not renewed, (iii) any civil money penalty relating to the Project is being imposed with respect to the Hospital, or (iv) Borrower or the Project, is subject to any governmental investigation or inquiry involving fraud.
 Borrower shall deliver to HUD and Lender, simultaneously with delivery thereof to any Governmental Authority, any and all responses given by or on behalf of Borrower to any of the foregoing and shall provide to HUD and Lender, promptly upon request, such other information regarding any of the foregoing as HUD or Lender may request.
 The receipt by HUD and/or Lender of notices, reports, surveys, correspondence and other information shall not in any way impose any obligation or liability on HUD, the Lender or their respective agents, representatives, or designees to take or refrain from taking any action, and HUD, Lender, and their respective agents, representatives and designees shall have no liability for any failure to act thereon or as a result thereof.

+Borrower shall inform HUD within two (2) business days of any finding of, or communication by, an Accrediting Organization (AO), the Center for Medicare and Medicaid Services (CMS), or State survey organization, that indicates potential jeopardization of the Borrower’s ability to meet the CMS Conditions of Participation and thus the ability to bill government-sponsored payors for any healthcare services it provides. .
+Within 30 days of receiving such a finding or communication, the Board of the Borrower shall submit to HUD a plan of action to remedy said finding.